moin59/Intelligent_Coffee_Machine/README.md

 # Intelligent_Coffee_Machine
-An interactive object oriented python program
-Making coffee seems to be very simple since (almost) everybody knows how to do it.
+An interactive object oriented python and C++ program Making coffee seems to be very simple since (almost) everybody knows how to do it.
 However, to train thinking in an object-oriented way, a coffee machine class behavior.
 Created a class IntelligentCoffeeMachine that fulfills the following requirements: